-This salad captures all of that.
+This version of the Kachumber salad captures all of that.
 Such a simple salad, yet such a huge explosion of flavour.

-You might like to try other Indian Salads and Indian Snacks.
-Or explore our Indian recipes here and here.
-Other Summer recipes can be found here and here.
-Try other recipes with Chaat Masala: Chickpea (Channa) Chaat and Channa Chaat on Kovalam Beach.
+Similar recipes include Apple and Grape Kachumber, Daikon and Carrot Kachumber, Chickpea (Channa) Chaat and Channa Chaat on Kovalam Beach.
 Also Watermelon Salad, Borlotti Bean Chaat, Spicy Vegetable Sticks and Chickpeas and Young Ginger Salad.

 - Making your own Chaat Masala (or you can purchase it from your local Indian Grocery)

 Kachumber | Chuchumber

 Cooking time: 0 mins cooking, 15 mins resting time

 Serves: 3-4 people, depending how you use it.

 These are suggested quantities only.
 You can adjust any element of this salad to suit your own taste and preferences.

 3 ripe juicy tomatoes, chopped into small pieces

 1 medium cucumber, peeled and chopped into small pieces